How Much Does It Cost to Replace a Flat Roof?

 How Long Does It Take to Replace a Flat Roof?

-A roof can be replaced in as little as one day or three weeks.
+A roof can be replaced in as little as one day.
 A single-family home's whole roofing replacement takes about 2-3 days on average.

 When compared to sloped roofs, flat EPDM roofing uses fewer materials.
 They also require less time to install than heavy tiles or wood shakes.
-Flat roofs hold more water than pitched roofs, and so require effective drainage.
+However, flat roofs hold more water than pitched roofs, and so installation of effective drainage is required which can add to the time it takes.

-Flat roofs that are unusually shaped or require a lot of cutting around roof windows or pipelines, as well as flat roofs on the second or third levels that require scaffolding or access towers, will take longer.
+If your flat roof is unusually shaped or requires a lot of cutting around roof windows or pipelines, as well as flat roofs on the second or third levels that require scaffolding, they will take longer to finish.

 Benefits of Replacing a Flat Roof